leslie-alldridge/LinqTutorial/Readme.md

 - Method syntax (uses lambda expressions) - great for simple queries - combined with `.` dots
 - Mixed syntax (query + method)

+**IEnumerable**

+It is an interface and available in `System.Collection` namespace.

+All of the collections in C# implement IEnumerable.
+It's a type of iteration design pattern.

+Thanks to this interface we can iterate using a `foreach` loop on the collection.

+It can also support generic collections using `<T>`

+Should be used for in memory data objects.